 I try to be funny every now and then.
 I figure if I can get someone to laugh, they may want to follow me.
 I’m not a comedian (though I laugh at myself a lot) and my blog isn’t a comedy blog, but its always good to keep people engaged with a bit of humor if you can.

 I really don’t want to use my Twitter account as a soapbox, but sometimes I think it is important.
 There are a few issues gaining national attention that are extremely relevant to the blogging community and to our lives in general.
 I can’t help but to Tweet about them.
-The best example is the Net Neutrality issue.
-I’ve been regularly Tweeting about this issue on all of my Twitter accounts, because it is an extremely important thing that affects all of us.
-It probably also gets me a few followers, which is just bonus.
+There are lots of great examples – I’ve posted about net neutrality when that was a big deal, political subjects that I feel strongly about, social distancing wins, and anything else that I feel is important.
+This is a great way to connect with others who share your values.

 Another great way to post engaging content is to quote other people’s Tweets.
 Instead of hitting the easy Retweet button, add your own spin by quoting the Tweet.
 General Retweets are fine every now and then, especially for important topics, but they don’t add any value.
 They don’t add content to the conversation.
 So instead of hitting the Retweet button, quote the tweet and add your own spin.
 It doesn’t have to be anything profound.
 You can quote a Tweet and say how much you agree with the original author.

 A great thing about using this method is that the original author will receive a notification, and will often engage with your quoted Tweet.
 They won’t do that with a Retweet.
 I try to limit simple Retweets to topics that I am incredibly passionate about and supportive thread Retweets (more on that later).